Wil-dTrick/Random_Shit/De-escalation_Quick_Tips.md

 It's beyond the scope of this document to address physical altercations.
 If a fight breaks out, the overwhelming majority of people need to stay out of it.
 Creating additional injured people doesn't help.
 It's the same logic as not reaching into a dog fight.

+The goal isn't usually to make everyone friends or everyone happy.
+That may not be possible.
+The goal is to bring the temperature of the conversation down.

 Note: I don't use this exact framework much anymore myself.
 It's a really great way to get started, though.
-Once you get a feel for the goals of this kind of thing and some practice, you'll develop your own style.
+Once you get a feel for the goals of this kind of thing and some practice, you'll develop your own styles.

 # Requirements